 NOTE: Acceptance of a birth certificate is dependent on the certifying authority, which certifies the document by its seal.
 Birth certificates must have a seal from a state or county, not a city.

-- If you are under the age of 18, an Affidavit of Liability or Guardianship (DR2460) must be signed by your parent/legal guardian in front of a driver license employee or notary
+- If you are younger than 18, an Affidavit of Liability or Guardianship (DR2460) must be signed by your parent/legal guardian in front of a driver license employee or notary

 - Applicable fee

 Please note - if you have previously held a Colorado license and have had a name change, you will need to bring name change documents.